All of Alberta’s K–12 curriculum, along with related resources and program supports, is now available in one convenient location on new LearnAlberta.

 All required courses in a CTS Apprenticeship Pathway must be taught by a journeyperson for that trade; i.e., an individual holding a trade certificate recognized in Alberta.

-For trades supported by Individual Learning Modules (ILMs) from Apprenticeship and Industry Training, the ILMs must be utilized as a primary resource for the delivery of instruction.
+For trades supported by Individual Learning Modules (ILMs) from Apprenticeship and Industry Training, the ILMs should be utilized as a primary resource for the delivery of instruction.
 All students must have access to their own set of ILMs.